 Over the years, I have allowed these useful tips and strategies to transform me into one of the most profound and hardworking case managers within the circuit.
 Without a doubt, this profession can be very demanding and overwhelming at times, but I am eager and willing to do anything it takes to accomplish my dreams of becoming an attorney.
 I am pursuing a career as an attorney so that I can immerse myself in the realm of law and to continue to fight on behalf of clients who find themselves in undesirable and problematic legal matters.
 I am certain that the experience I have obtained at the 15th Judicial Circuit has prepared me for further study of law and the judicial system.
 My desire for legal knowledge and its practices assures my confidence that I can endure law school and ultimately become a successful attorney.
 I am prepared to use that knowledge to improve and further advance my skill sets that I have gained over the past two years.
 The only thing I need is an opportunity to prove that I can be the attorney I know someday I will be.

 As a 1L, I competed in the Mark Dobson 1L Mock Trial tournament.
 I finished number one overall in this competition and gained admission into the NSU Trial Association.
-That same semester, I also competed in the 1L Feinrider (Moot Court Honor Society) competition and gained admission into the Moot Court Honor Society.
+That same semester, I also competed in the 1L Feinrider (Moot Court Honor Society) competition and gained admission into the Moot Court Honor Society and was awarded a Schlesinger Family Scholarship.
 Summer 2016, I traveled to Orlando, FL to compete in the E. Earl Zehmer Workers Compensation moot court competition.
 I also interned with Judge Michael Robinson as a judicial intern as well as intern at Lubell Rosen P.A. as a law clerk.
 In both capacities I had the opportunity to watch a full trial as well as write pre-trial materials such as law memoranda, motions, stipulations, etc.

 During the fall semester of my 2L year, I traveled to Buffalo, NY with the NSU Trial Association to compete in the Buffalo Niagara Mock Trial Challenge.
 There, through hard work and dedication, we were fortunate enough to reach the semi-finals.
 This winter semester, I traveled to Atlanta, GA with the Black Law Students Association (BLSA) to compete in the Thurgood Marshall Mock Trial Challenge.
 In the largest student-operated trial competition, my team and I advanced to the final round and defeated University of Florida to claim the title for the southern region.
 Our team then traveled to Houston, TX where we went on to become National Champions.